opendistro/for-elasticsearch-docs/docs/ppl/commands.md

 | Nanette  | 28
 | Amber  | 32

-*Example 4*: Get first N results with a while condition with the last result that failed the condition
+*Example 4*: Get the first N results with a while condition with the last result that failed the condition

-To get the first 3 results from all accounts that match a while condition and include the last failed condition:
+To get the first 3 results from all accounts with age less than 30 and include the last failed condition:

 ```sql
 search source=accounts | fields firstname, age | sort age | head keeplast=false while(age < 30) 3;